Embezzlement Lawyer Protecting Your Rights and Freedoms

 As your defense, your lawyer may seek to establish reasonable doubt about the crime the defendant is accused of.
 The inner workings of business and industry are complex, and many errors can be made.
 It is possible your legal counsel may help establish that you were falsely accused or mistaken for someone else, the true culprit of the misdeed.

-Start Your Attorney-Client Relationship with a Free Consultation, Contact the Office of Criminal Defense Attorney Diane C. Bass
+Start Your Attorney-Client Relationship with Your Consultation, Contact the Office of Criminal Defense Attorney Diane C. Bass

 The Law Office of Diane C. Bass provides legal representation to clients in the following localities across Southern California: Newport Beach, Los Angeles, Irvine, Orange County, San Diego, and Riverside.
 Defense attorney Diane C. Bass and her team of experienced legal minds have taken on some of the most high-profile criminal cases in the Central District of California.
 With over 25 years of experience in criminal law, Diane C. Bass has won the respect of her peers along with the cases she wins for her client list.